quarkslab/irma/brain/install.rst

 **********************************

-To be able to install the python source distribution, we assume that you have already install the following software on your system.
+To be able to install the python source distribution, we assume that you have already installed the following software on your system.
 The pre-requisites are recalled here.

 Pre-requisites